 This is where a letter of protection comes in.
 A letter of protection is a letter sent by the attorney of an injured party to a medical provider agreeing to pay the medical expenses owed by the patient out of any future recovery whether by settlement or by trial and judgment.
 It is a contractual agreement that allows the injured person to get the care they need effectively on credit with the creditor (the medical provider) agreeing to wait until the conclusion of the case to demand payment.
 If the attorney settles the case or obtains a judgment in the case, the attorney then has an obligation to make sure the medical provider’s bill gets settled out of those funds.
 If there is no recovery (i.e. the injured person goes to trial and loses the case), then the injured person is still responsible for the bill and the medical provider retains the right to pursue them for the full bill just like any other debt.

 In addition to the above, a letter of protection is sometimes used to delay collection on a previously incurred medical bill.
 For example: Assume you are in a wreck.
 You go to a medical facility for care.
 They submit the bill to your health insurance carrier who later refuses to pay the claim because it is for care rendered as the result of an automobile collision.
 You cannot afford the expensive bill.
 Your personal injury lawyer may be able to provide the medical facility with a letter of protection in exchange for the medical provider not filing the bill against your credit or otherwise pursuing collection efforts.
-In the same manner as above, the letter of protection allows the injured person to wait until the case is resolved in exchange for an agreement to pay the bill out of any proceeds from the claim.
+In the same way as above, the letter of protection allows the injured person to wait until the case is resolved in exchange for an agreement to pay the bill out of any proceeds from the claim.
 If there are no proceeds at the conclusion of the claim, the medical provider then still has the right to pursue collection efforts against the injured person.